pulumi/pulumi-hugo/themes/default/content/learn/creating-pulumi-programs/stack-outputs-and-references/index.md

 {{% /choosable %}}

-The next resource we will create is a Lambda function with function code that will write a file to our S3 bucket.
-We will also include an IAM role for the Lambda to use when executing its function.
+The next resource we will add is a Lambda function with function code that will write a simple `.txt` file to our S3 bucket.
+We will also add an IAM role that will [grant our Lambda function permission](https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html) to access AWS services and resources.

 To start, let's create a new folder in our project named `s3_writer`.
 Inside of this folder, we'll create a file named `lambda_function.py` and populate it with code that will write a simple `.txt` file to our bucket.